Practically dripping with magic, Writing-On-Stone Provincial Park makes for the perfect Southern Alberta day trip.

 Located near the town of Milk River, Alberta, near the Montana border, Writing-On-Stone is both a nature preserve and sacred area featuring many historical rock carvings and paintings.

-It took me almost a year of living in Medicine Hat before I visited the park, but now that I have, it’s one of my favorite sites in the Canadian prairies.
-Here’s what I found on my visit!
+It took me almost a year of exploring Medicine Hat before I visited the park, but now that I have, it’s one of my favorite sites in the Canadian prairies.

-What to Expect at Writing-On-Stone Provincial Park in Alberta
+How to Visit Writing-On-Stone Provincial Park, Alberta

 When to Visit Writing-On-Stone

-I visited Writing-On-Stone provincial park on a Saturday in late March, and I found it to be a great time.
-The weather was still a bit brisk and there was still snow on the ground in some, more shaded, areas, but I found that perfect for hiking.
-Plus, early spring meant I mostly had the area to myself, less a couple of families.
-Given the nature of things, I’d expect fall to be much the same.
+Alberta weather in early spring can be a bit brisk with snow on the ground, but it’s great for hiking.
+Plus, early spring means that you’ll mostly have the area to yourself, less a couple of families.
+Given the nature of things, I’d expect the fall to be much the same.